EyeCanDoIt/EyeCanDoIt.github.io/eyecarevent.md

 basic eye exams to the underserved in Champaign, Illinois.
 <br>
 <br>
-As president of the ophthalmology club, I organized the health care booth offering eye examinations in an organized fashion.
-Students practiced their patient communication skills by having screening and prevention discussions with potentially underserved individuals who do not have easy access to healthcare.
+As president of the ophthalmology club, I organized the health care booth providing vision screening for the underserved of Champaign, IL.
+Students practiced their patient communication skills by having screening and prevention discussions with individuals who do not have easy access to healthcare.
 <br>
 <br>
 During my service-learning experience, I learned how to communicate effectively with individuals in an underserved community regarding the importance of maintaining